toyners/PodFul/README.md

 # PodFul
 **PodFul** is a podcast catcher written in F# and C#.

+## 3.0 (1.8)
+1. **Changed:** Added new Directory Delivery point.
+Podcasts downloaded during a scan (or manually) can be copied into a single directory for ease of transferring.
+2. **Changed:** Settings dialog window completed.
+3. **Changed:** Scan dialog window title changes when scanning is cancelled or completed.
+4. **Changed:** Podcast Download jobs no longer selectable or highlighted when mousing over.
+5. **Changed:** Tidied up visual layout for podcast download jobs.
+6. **Changed:** Podcast window opens quicker for feeds with large number of podcasts.

 ## 2.9 (1.8)
 1. **Changed:** Included job counters on scanning window.
 2. **Changed:** Automatically scroll job list box when job starts downloading.